LucaIns/VIOM_MSOM/README.md

 This MATLAB code implements the simulation study (`simMain.m`) and real-world examples (`ExMain.m`) included in the paper:

-Insolia Luca, Chiaromonte Francesca, and Riani Marco (2020), "*A Robust Estimation Approach for Mean-Shift and Variance-Inflation Outliers*" -- SUBMITTED.
+Insolia Luca, Chiaromonte Francesca, and Riani Marco (2020), "*A Robust Estimation Approach for Mean-Shift and Variance-Inflation Outliers*".
+Festschrift in Honor of R. Dennis Cook.
+Efstathia Bura and Bing Li (eds.), Springer, 2021.

 It is fully integrated with [FSDA](https://www.mathworks.com/matlabcentral/fileexchange/72999-fsda/).
 See for instance our new `viom()` function therein.